 Nadar spoke to us about Bethlehem.
 She is the city of kings.
 King David was born here, as was Jesus.
 He said that the name Bethlehem has different meanings in Hebrew and Arabic.
 In Hebrew, it is “House of Bread” and in Arabic “House of Meat”.
 He said, “so together… we make a good hamburger, yes?” ha-ha.

 We entered Shepherd’s Field and Nadar led us to a beautiful vista of fields of Bethlehem.
-He shared with us that not only was this where the angels visited the shepherds, but this was also where Boaz and Ruth had fallen in love.
+He shared with us that not only was this where the angels visited the shepherds, but this was also

 Early this morning, the Lord told Pastor that Michelle would be sharing here.
 And she did so beautifully: